gianniprocida/data-mart-airbnb/README.md

 `show tables` will list all the tables present in the `data_mart_aibnb`, while `show create table <yourtable>` will show all the information about the columns, their data types, constraints (e.g., PRIMARY KEY).

-After that, execute the script `run_all_scripts.sh` that will do the following things:
+Execute the script `run_all_scripts.sh` that will do the following things:
 1. Install necessary Python packages (pandas, SQLAlchemy, etc.).
 2. Create the CSV files for each table
 3. Fill tables using data in the csv files: